Hacker News

 I'll admit I don't have the full picture here, but I have used this technique to good effect.
 The core idea is don't embed your infrastructure code deep inside your architecture instead move it to the very top.

-12 hours ago by globular-toast
+4 years ago by globular-toast

 > Firstly if the dependency isn't doing any io, you can test your code as a whole along with its dependency.
 No need to mock.